27. Euler’s Equations

 We’ve just seen that by specifying the rotational direction and the angular phase of a rotating body using Euler’s angles, we can write the Lagrangian in terms of those angles and their derivatives, and then derive equations of motion.
 These can be solved to describe precession, nutation, etc.

 To understand this equation, think first of a moving particle, say a bug crawling about on the rotating body.
-The bug's movement through space (meaning the lab) is equal to its movement relative to axes fixed in the rotating body, plus the rotational movement of that body relative to the fixed-in-space axes.
+The bug’s movement relative to the center of rotation is equal to its movement relative to axes fixed in the rotating body, plus the rotational movement of that body relative to the fixed-in-space axes.

 The equations of motion in the body frame are then